Our volunteers living in Uganda will call the suburb of Lugala home which is home to some of the best parts of the whole

 Experience A Lakeside Getaway + Spot Zebras

 Might be a bit tight to fit it into a weekend, but could definitely be done on a 3-day if you’re feeling pressed for time.
-Lake Bunyonyi is a popular place to relax where you can spend a lazy afternoon canoeing across the lakes or admiring the sunrise or sunset over the many islands that dot the lake.
+Lake Bunyonyi is a popular place to relax where you can spend a lazy afternoon canoeing across the lakes or admiring the sunrise or sunset over the many islands that dot the lake (one is home to zebras which you just have to go see).
 It’s also a place where a couple of Uganda’s local tribes still live, so a visit might get you a night of traditional dance and music.

 We have recommendations on places to stay, getting there and other tips to help you plan your trip to Lake Bunyonyi right here.

 Ready for Africa?